 The Sealink Ferry getting ready for vehicles to be directed onto the deck.
 Passengers in cars at this point are required to alight and proceed to the lounge, leaving only the driver behind and be reunited after the vehicle are parked on the deck.
 The ferry staff manages the loading order of vehicles.
 It was an exciting experience for a first-timer like me.
 I discovered that many locals prefer to drive in last so that they can disembark first upon arrival at Kangaroo Island.

 The deck filling up fast and orderly.
 Ferry staff are on hand to guide each vehicle to maximize the limited space.
 The “first-in-last-out, last-in-first-out” meant those parked at the innermost section will leave last.
 But the vehicle flow and pace were very brisk upon reaching the island and takes less than 8-9 minutes to clear.

 Cuisine pit-stop – The Oyster Farm Shop

 After a quick visit to the Kangaroo Island Information Centre, our first stop on the island was to check out the popular Oyster Farm Shop at 483 Tangara Drive, American River, just about 30min drive away.
 This shop is the farm-direct processing and packaging facility for Kangaroo Island Shellfish, the island’s largest commercial oyster farm.
 Local oysters are shucked and sold fresh from the water along with Shellfish’s truly authentic sheoak-smoked oysters.
 Sheoak is a type of wood used for seasoning and smoking meats to add a mild smoky flavour

 The shop nondescript facade belies what’s within, which features a Local Produce Tasting menu including fresh oysters and highlights Kangaroo Island aquaculture and local sustainable seafood – Kangaroo Island Abalone, Abalini, King George Whiting and Marron.
 They also produce their own delicious Smoked Oysters, Smoked Oyster Dip and KI Kilpatrick sauce.

 Jetabout Holidays travel manager, Cindy Loo, browsing the shop menu.
 The opening hours are from 11:00 am to 3:00 pm daily including weekends and public holidays!
 Last orders for Produce Tasting Menu are taken at 2.30pm, so do visit early as the business is usually brisk.

-Oysters lovers will certainly savour the freshly shucked Pacific Oysters were superbly fresh and reasonably priced.
-An oyster lovers’ heaven indeed.
+Oysters lovers will certainly savour the freshly shucked Pacific Oysters which were superbly fresh and reasonably priced.